yyin-dev/BackTrack/README.md

 ## Limitations of our final executable
 * Insufficient test
 * PBI priority changing only allowed for switching PBIs of two adjacent rows
+* PO cannot self-define max capacity for the first sprint of a project (forced to be 10 by default).
+He can only custom max capacity for the subsequent sprints
 * System not real-time and synchronized for different users
 * Data fetching/querying could be further reduced